Prof Tim Ibell - Chairman of The Structural Awards Judging Panel

 Roger Ridsdill Smith

-Roger Ridsdill Smith is the Head of the Structural Engineering team at Foster + Partners.
-He is a Fellow of The Institution of Structural Engineers and a licensed professional engineer and structural engineer in the United States.
+Roger is the Head of the Structural Engineering team at Foster + Partners.
+He is a Fellow of The Institution of Structural Engineers and a licensed Professional Engineer and Structural Engineer in the United States.

-He won the Royal Academy of Engineering Silver Medal in 2010.
+He was awarded the Royal Academy of Engineering Silver Medal in 2010, and the IABSE Milne Medal in 2017.

 Nick is a Director at Thomasons, an 80-strong organisation of consulting engineers specialising in civil and structural engineering, glass engineering and building surveying.
 His extensive experience spans many sectors, including commercial, retail, industrial, education, residential and major losses.